GraNNDis: Efficient Unified Distributed Training Framework for Deep GNNs on Large Clusters: Related Work

 \section{Related Work}

-\textbf{$\quad$Large Graph and Deep Graph Neural Network} There have been attempts to increase the layer of GNN by borrowing many techniques of traditional CNN models~\cite{resnet, preact}. \cite{deepgcn, deepergcn} applied residual connection and preactivation to deep GNN layers in order to mitigate the over-smoothing issues.
+\textbf{Large graphs and deep GNNs.} There have been attempts to increase the layer of GNN, as in traditional CNN models~\cite{resnet, preact}.
+It was shown that naively increasing GNN layers suffer from over-smoothing issues.
+Therefore, \cite{deepgcn, deepergcn} applied residual connection and preactivation to deep GNNs to mitigate it.
 These deep GNNs have shown superior accuracy in large graph datasets~\cite{ogb, oag}.
-In order to meet memory limitation, many previous~\cite{graphsage,fastgcn, gnnlab, giant_graph} works use sampling method in GNN training. \cite{salient, gpu_oriented} further tried to mitigate the overhead of sampling by overlapping data transfer time with computation time.
-On the other hand,~\cite{clustergcn, graphsaint} use the subgraph structure of graphs and find neighbors within its subgraph. \cite{bgl, pagraph, gnnlab} also focused on this overhead of preparing data for GNN training and developed a cache policy in order to reduce feature retrieving costs. \cite{bns_gcn} noticed this memory access and communication costs mainly come from boundary nodes and applies sampling to those.
+To meet memory limitations, many previous~\cite{graphsage,fastgcn, gnnlab, giant_graph} works have used a sampling method in GNN training. \cite{salient, gpu_oriented} further tried to reduce the sampling overhead by overlapping the data transfer with computation. \cite{clustergcn, graphsaint} use the subgraph structure of graphs and find local neighbors.
+Some works also focused on the overhead of preparing data for training and developed a cache policy~\cite{bgl, pagraph, gnnlab} or sampling~\cite{bns_gcn} to reduce feature retrieving costs.

-\textbf{Graph Processing and Partitioning} Many graph processing frameworks usually take variants of Gather-Apply-Scatter approach~\cite{GAS}.
-However, this approach does not support some GNN operations such as GAT~\cite{gat}.
-On the other hand, existing DNN frameworks~\cite{tensorflow, pytorch, dataparallel} assume each input is independent of each other and distribute training samples to workers without considering dependency among samples.
-In order to achieve load-balancing and consider this dependency, \cite{gemini} set a heuristic objective which minimizes edges crossing each partition.
-Furthermore,~\cite{p3} even partitions feature dimensions across workers and adopts existing parallel approaches~\cite{dataparallel, modelparallel, pipeline_parallel} to reduce communication.
-One popular approach to reduce communication is to partition graphs.
-METIS~\cite{metis} is widely used due to its superior performance.